 Straight Sets Vs Supersets – Why Use One Over The Other?

-First off, and before you fast forward designing a new workout routine, it is better to break down these two different techniques to understand what happens when actually performing one or the other.
+First off, and before you fast forward to designing a new workout routine, it is better to break down these two different techniques to understand what happens when actually performing one or the other.

 Straight sets are highly focused because you do not need to think about anything else but completing the actual set.
 There is no need to arrange another piece of equipment nearby or worrying about the availability of it, an important consideration in crowded gyms.